nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   e.g. if the command specifies `d/DESCRIPTION t/TAG`, `t/TAG d/DESCRIPTION` is also acceptable.

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `d/CS2103T team project for week7 d/CS3243 Assignment 4`, only `d/CS2103T team project for week7` will be taken.
+  e.g. if you specify `d/CS2103T team project for week7 d/CS3243 Assignment 4`, only `d/CS3243 Assignment 4` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as`list`) will be ignored.<br>
   e.g. if the command specifies `list 123`, it will be interpreted as `list`.